Zamolodchikov Tetrahedral Equation and Higher Hamiltonians of 2d Quantum Integrable Systems: Conclusion

 \section{Conclusion}

-The choice of the notations $I_{l,0}$ and $I_{0,k}$ used in the main part of the work pursued a definitive goal.
-We hope that the following hypothesis is correct \begin{Hyp} For any generic solution of the tetrahedral equation it can be constructed a two-parameter commutative family $I_{l,k}$, which includes two families presented above. \end{Hyp} \begin{Rem} Note that in the work \cite{BS} it is constructed a two-parameter family of operators commuting with a layer-by-layer transfer-matrix related to the special solution of the tetrahedral equation.
-It is curious to compare the result in the $q$-oscillator realization case and the result presented here. \end{Rem} However, the main result of this work reveals some important perspectives: \begin{itemize} \item Primarily, it provides the opportunity to study the spectra of the corresponding quantum models and models of statistical physics in dimension $d=3.$ We hope that in this case the Bethe ansatz technique also can be applied. \item Another interesting direction is the generalization of the notion of integrability in the case of $2$-dimensional surfaces comprising the classical case.
-It is interesting to juxtapose the approach of this work with the language of paper \cite{Z} on the theory of the Hitchin systems on surfaces.
+The choice of the notations $I_{l,0}$ and $I_{0,k}$ used in the main part of the work pursued a def\/initive goal.
+We hope that the following hypothesis is correct \begin{Hyp} For any generic solution of the tetrahedral equation it can be constructed a~two-parameter commutative family $I_{l,k}$, which includes two families presented above. \end{Hyp}

+\begin{Remark} Note that in the work \cite{BS} it is constructed a two-parameter family of operators commuting with a layer-by-layer transfer-matrix related to the special solution of the tetrahedral equation.
+It is curious to compare the result in the $q$-oscillator realization case and the result presented here. \end{Remark} However, the main result of this work reveals some important perspectives: \begin{itemize}\itemsep=0pt \item Primarily, it provides the opportunity to study the spectra of the corresponding quantum models and models of statistical physics in dimension $d=3$.
+We hope that in this case the Bethe ansatz technique also can be applied. \item Another interesting direction is the generalization of the notion of integrability in the case of $2$-dimensional surfaces comprising the classical case.
+It is interesting to juxtapose the approach of this work with the language of paper~\cite{Z} on the theory of the Hitchin systems on surfaces.
 We would also be enthusiastic in the study of moduli spaces of 2-bundles on surfaces and an appropriate analogue of the Hitchin theory.
-In this case one has a significant difficulty in constructing nonabelian gerbs. \item In \cite{KST} we present a construction of quasi-invariant of $2$-knots in the form of a partition function on the graph of double points of the $2$-knot diagram.
+In this case one has a~signif\/icant dif\/f\/iculty in constructing nonabelian gerbs. \item In \cite{KST,KST+} we present a construction of quasi-invariant of $2$-knots in the form of a partition function on the graph of double points of the $2$-knot diagram.
 This structure is resembling to the approach of \cite{JSC}.
-The similarity of the partition function expressions is intriguing and gives hope for further development activities in low-dimensional topology and topological quantum field theory.
-Presumably a certain connection of this method with four-dimensional quantum field theories, like the BF-theory, can be established.
+The similarity of the partition function expressions is intriguing and gives hope for further development activities in low-dimensional topology and topological quantum f\/ield theory.
+Presumably a certain connection of this method with four-dimensional quantum f\/ield theories, like the BF-theory, can be established. \end{itemize}